Reta Cowley: Work

-Bornstein taught Reta Cowley to use form and color to structure her paintings and to pattern her brush strokes.
+Bornstein taught Reta Cowley to use form and colour to structure her paintings and to pattern her brush strokes.
 She became more aware of modern artists such as Cézanne and John Marin.

-Cowley's watercolor style had matured by the late 1960s, one in which she depicted the landscapes of the prairies in terms of their unique qualities of light and space.

-Unlike other watercolorists, Cowley's work shows no signs of an initial pencil drawing.
+Cowley's watercolour style had matured by the late 1960s, one in which she depicted the landscapes of the prairies in terms of their unique qualities of light and space.
+Unlike other watercolourists, Cowley's work shows no signs of an initial pencil drawing.

-The delicate washes of color are applied without need for such a framework.
+The delicate washes of colour are applied without need for such a framework.
 Her style combines elements of British naturalism and American modernism.
 It has been compared to the styles of Walter J. Phillips and David Milne.

 Clement Greenberg wrote, "Among the outspokenly representational painters of merit in Saskatoon was Reta Cowley, who renders the villages and towns of central Saskatchewan with delicacy and fresh feeling, She demonstrates that one can learn from Cézanne and Klee how to make nature more, not less, vivid in pictorial art."
 In 1949 Reta Cowley wrote for an art school scrapbook, "Let us carry back with us into everyday life some of the strength and serenity of the woods.
 Here we are close to nature.
 Its cycle of growth and decay and new life can teach us a healthy attitude to the eternal change which is in and above us.
 Memories of the peace and beauty of our northland can fill a corner of our mind to which we can withdraw for renewed courage when times are difficult."